ircv3/ircv3-specifications/extensions/brb.md

 #### Success

-    BRB SUCCESS
+    BRB SUCCESS <time>

+`<time>` is a positive integer, representing the window of time the client has to reconnect.

 Used to tell the client that their `BRB` command was successful.
 This is to be immediately followed by the server terminating the TCP connection.

 #### Failure